 The proposed project implements the Housing Element by increasing the housing supply consistent with the High Medium Residential and General Commercial land use designations.
-The site is currently developed with a commercial building with associated parking and vacant lots.
-The approval of the request would permit 94 units through a 35% Density Bonus with eight (8) units set aside for Very Low Income Households.
-The project would achieve the production of new housing opportunities, meeting the needs of the city, while ensuring a range of different housing types (one- and two-bedroom rental units) that address the needs of the city's households.
+Existing development on the site contains only one (1) single family home while the zoned capacity of the side would allow the construction of 70 residential units.
+Approval of the requested project would permit 95 units through a 35% Density Bonus with eight (8) units set aside for Very Low Income Households.
+The project would achieve the production of new housing opportunities, meeting the needs of the city, while ensuring a range of different housing types (studio, one- and two-bedroom rental units) that address the particular needs of the city's households.
 Therefore, the project is consistent with the Housing Element goals, objectives and policies of the General Plan.

 The Mobility Element of the General Plan (Mobility Plan 2035) is not likely to be affected by the recommended action herein.
 Manhattan Place, abutting the property to the east, is a Local Street - Standard, dedicated to a width of 60 feet and improved with concrete curb, gutter and sidewalk.
-Olympic Boulevard is designated as a Boulevard II with a dedicated road width of 100 feet and is improved with paved roadway, curb, gutter, concrete sidewalk, and on-street parking.
 The project as designed will support the development of these Networks and meets the following goals and objectives of Mobility Plan 2035: